- 6 hrs in class and online learning

 Please CLICK HERE to read our Terms and Conditions, Student Support Services and General Information.

-Prior to attending the course, participants are sent a link to complete mandatory online learning and assessment by reading the Participant Guide and succesfully answering 30 knowledge quiz questions at their own pace.
+Prior to attending the course, learners are sent a link to complete mandatory online pre-course learning and assessment by reading the Student Guide and successfully answering forty-six (46) knowledge quiz questions at their own pace.
 This must be completed prior to attending the practical session unless there are extenuating circumstances.
-In this situation the participant must advise the Trainer and Assessor on arrival to the practical session.
+In this situation the learner must advise the Trainer and Assessor on arrival to the practical session.

-The practical session includes 6 hours of demonstration, practise and assessment of skills including the confirmation of knowledge gained in the online learning.
-Participants must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor, use of an AED and respond to simulated first aid emergencies and applying first aid skills including:
+The practical session includes 6 hours and 30 minutes of demonstration, practise and skills assessment including the confirmation of knowledge gained in the pre-course online learning.
+Students must perform uninterrupted CPR for at least 2 minutes on an infant manikin and adult manikin on the floor and use of an AED, and apply appropriate first aid procedures.

 Unit(s) of Competency